Radiotherapy

 • shortness of breath or an inflammation of the lung called pneumonitis if you have radiotherapy to your chest

-• nausea, vomiting and diarrhoea if you have radiotherapy to your tummy
+• feeling sick (nausea), vomiting and diarrhoea if you have radiotherapy to your tummy

-Many of these side-effects do wear off but this can take several weeks.
+Many of these side-effects wear off but it can take a few weeks.

-After you’ve finished radiotherapy, you’ll usually have some follow-up appointments with your specialist radiation oncologist.
-How often you have these appointments will depend on your hospital’s routine.
-You can contact the radiotherapy team between the appointments if you have any problems as you recover from your treatment.
+After you’ve finished radiotherapy, you’ll usually have some follow-up appointments with your specialist oncologist.
+Ask your hospital how often you’ll need to have these.
+You can contact the radiotherapy team between appointments if you have any problems as you recover from your treatment.

-Your doctor may need to take some X-rays and do some tests to check how the treatment went.
+Your doctor may need to take some X-rays and do some tests to check how the radiotherapy treatment went.
 They’ll go through the results with you.
-You’ll also have the chance to discuss any side-effects and anything that’s worrying you.
+You’ll also have the chance to discuss any side-effects and ask any questions.

 Radiotherapy can cause some side-effects.
-These side-effects may include skin problems, feeling tired and weak, and hair loss.
-You may get other side-effects too.
-For more information, see our what are the side-effects of radiotherapy section?
+These may include skin problems, feeling tired and weak, and hair loss.

 More on this topic